smf-steve/assignment-grading/sample_assignment/submission.md

 1. Enumerate and briefly describe the steps performed to execution an instruction:
   1. Start: Read the next instruction from memory.                                     <!-- answer -->
   1. Write: The instruction is decode to enable the inputs needed for execution.       <!-- answer -->
-  1. Done: The CPU is activitate to perform the desire desired action                  <!-- answer -->
+  1. Done: The CPU is activated to perform the desire desired action                  <!-- answer -->
   1.                                                                                   <!-- answer -->
   1.                                                                                   <!-- answer -->
   <!-- Feel free to add or remove additional answer lines as needed. -->